 It’s no California, but New Jersey continues to do impressive work on the solar-power front: The Garden State this summer surged past the 10,000 mark in total installations.
-The state said that as of June 30, there were 10,086 solar energy projects up and running on its turf.
+The state said that as of June 30, there were 10,086 solar energy projects up and running on its turf, which is a boon to solar installation companies statewide.
 Those projects totaled 380 megawatts (MW) of installed capacity, putting Jersey second only to the California in the United States.

 New Jersey credited its renewable energy certificates program for driving the solar installations, none of which are the giant utility-scale projects seen in the desert Southwest, but many of which are, nevertheless, very big indeed.